natergj/excel4node/README.md

 An instance of the Worksheet class contains all information specific to that worksheet

-#### Contstructor
+#### Constructor

-Worksheet contructor is called via Workbook class and accepts a name and configuration object
+Worksheet constructor is called via Workbook class and accepts a name and configuration object

 ```javascript
 var xl = require('excel4node');